syncfusion-content/javascript-docs/js/Spreadsheet/Scrolling.md

 ### Mobile Mode

 If client width is less than 421px, the spreadsheet will render in mobile mode.
-In which, you can see that grid user interface is customized and redesigned for best view in small screens.
+In which, you can see that spreadsheet user interface is customized and redesigned for best view in small screens.
 The customized feature includes filter dialog, format dialog, chart type dialog and ribbon.

 ![](Scrolling_images/Scrolling_img2.png)